giro3d-org/Giro3D/README.md

 [**Giro3D**](https://giro3d.org) is a **Web library** written in TypeScript to build 2D and 3D geospatial scenes.
 It is powered by **[three.js](https://threejs.org)** and WebGL.
 It aims to **support major geospatial standards** and provide a rich feature set to help visualize data in a 3D environment.

+> [!note]
+> Giro3D is designed to integrate well in major UI frameworks such as React and Vue.

 ## Features

 - 2D and 3D maps with **unlimited color layers**, real-time lighting and a broad range of data sources (tiled images, GeoTIFFs, static images, vector data, including Vector tiles).
 - **High-resolution terrain rendering** with elevation querying / elevation profile
+- Support of shadow maps on terrain
 - Point clouds colored by **classification**, **colormaps** or **color layer**
 - Create **shapes** and **annotations**, including height measurements and angular sectors.
 - Easy to integrate with **GUI frameworks** such as Vue and React.